royapakzad/Multilingual-AI-Safety-Evaluation-Lab/README.md

 ## 6. API Key Configuration (Crucial!)

-This application requires API keys for Google Gemini, OpenAI, and Mistral models to function fully.
+This application requires API keys for Google Gemini, OpenAI, and Mistral models to function fully (more models to be added).

 **For Local Development (Recommended):**